michellemcone/acs-engine/docs/kubernetes/windows.md

 This guide will step through everything needed to build your first Kubernetes cluster and deploy a Windows web server on it.
 The steps include:

 - Getting the right tools
-- Completing an ACS-Engine apimodel which describes what you want to deploy
+- Completing an AKS Engine apimodel which describes what you want to deploy
-- Running ACS-Engine to generate Azure Resource Model templates
+- Running AKS Engine to generate Azure Resource Model templates
 - Deploying your first Kubernetes cluster with Windows Server nodes
 - Managing the cluster from your Windows machine
 - Deploying your first app on the cluster